mendix/docs/content/en/docs/refguide9/general/system-requirements.md

 ### 6.3 Java {#java}

-When running Mendix on a server, you will need Java Runtime Environment (JRE) 11 or 17.
+When running Mendix on a server, you will need Java Runtime Environment (JRE) 11.
 To download an OpenJDK distribution from Adoptium, see [Adoptium Installation](https://adoptium.net/temurin/releases).
 To download a commercial Oracle distribution, see [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 {{% alert color="warning" %}}
-Compatibility with Java 21 is planned for Q2 2024.
+As Java 11 approaches the end of support in October, 2024, compatibility with Java 17 is planned for Q1 2024, and compatibility with Java 21 is planned for Q2 2024.
 Switching to a Studio Pro version compatible with Java 17 can be considered optional.
 Mendix recommends switching to a Studio Pro version compatible with Java 21 once it is available.
 {{% /alert %}}

 {{% alert color="info" %}}